 If a child or youth does not have an Ontario health card

-Children aged five to 11 do not require an Ontario health card to book their vaccination appointment through the Provincial Vaccine Contact Centre (PVCC) at 1-833-943-3900 (TTY for people who are deaf, hearing-impaired, or speech-impaired: 1-866-797-0007).
-Identification can be shown at their appointment.
+Children and youth do not require a valid Ontario health card to book their vaccination appointment through the Provincial Vaccine Contact Centre (PVCC), but must have proper identification at the time of their appointment.

 - piece of registered mail